cjjulius/InventoryManager/README.md

 -CMSServer "SomeServer"<br>
 The location of the CMS Server.
 You can pass in an instance name as well "SOMESERVER\SOMEINSTANCE"<br>
 -LogDir "C:\SomeDir\"<br>
 Where to place the log.
-Log file names will be generated automatically.<br>
+Log file names will be generated automatically.
+Default is "C:\Logs\"<br>
 -UseCMS<br>
 Toggle on if you're using a CMS Server.
 If not, it will pull from the ServerList\InstanceList and not truncate the tables.<br>
 -Verbose<br>